 Translocation means a change in location.
-It usually refers to genetics, when part of a chromosome is transferred to another chromosome.
+It often refers to genetics, when part of a chromosome is transferred to another chromosome.
 Chromosomes are structures that carry genes, our units of heredity.
 When this type of translocation occurs, it can cause flaws in chromosomes.

 Genetic translocations can cause serious disorders, including a type of leukemia.

-Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.